MatrixAI/js-tree-order-index/README.md

  1  2  3     1      2
 ```
 The problem here is you see that objects are given their own representation, we just know that obj is a key that leads us to another thing which has keys.
 And in a way the access makes sense: `root['obj']['first']`.
 But that's because from a query side it doesn't look different.
 But if we want to differentiate arrays from objects, we would need to make sure that the `arr` or `obj` node contains additional information to say that this in fact an array or object or some opaque object.

+---

+    // note that we have to make sure that the table is setup immutably
+    // so when we are updating here
+    // we are doing so in a batch update to the whole structure
+    // we only relabel when we are doing updates to the tree
+    // oh does that mean our interpolation search shouldn't cause an update
+    // cause it won't be propagated to our tree?
+    // wait... this doesn't have to be done immutably
+    // we can just fetch each linkOpen object, and change their gapKey
+    // it is not needed to keep the table immutable for this
+    // this change can be kept silent
+    // because it will apply to all tables with the same table
+    // BUT WAIT. no it won't work
+    // that will cause all older tables to fail
+    // cause their keys are no longer what's kept in the tree anyway
+    // ok so we can only perform in an update in the case
+    // right so what happens is that during an insertion
+    // we get access to the node table
+    // and this performs an immutable update
+    // and returns a new node table with newly inserted nodes and nodes that have their gapkey changed